archanpatkar/styla/README.md

 `Note`: Application is left associative and has the highest precedence so this is **`(\y: bool. \z: bool. y) true false`** is interpreted as follows **`(((\y: bool. \z: bool. y) true) false)`**.

-The interpreter implements all the major application evaluation strategies i.e.
+The interpreter implements all the relevant application evaluation strategies i.e.
 1. [**`call by value`**](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_value) (This is the approach adopted by most languages)
 2. [**`call by name`**](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_name) (a lazy/non-strict approach)
 3. [**`call by need`**](https://en.wikipedia.org/wiki/Evaluation_strategy#Call_by_need) (a more optimized lazy/non-strict approach then `call by name`).